sfiligoi/tutorial-k8s-sc22/hands-on/2a_IO_hands_on.md

 Most science users have large input data.
 If someone has not already pre-loaded them on a PVC, you will have to fetch them yourself.

 You can use any tool you are used to, from curl to ssh.
-You can either pre-load it to a PVC or fetch the data just-in-time, whateve more appropriate.
+You can either pre-load it to a PVC or fetch the data just-in-time, whatever you feel is more appropriate.

 We do not have an explicit hands-on tutorial, but feel free to try out your favorite tool using what you have learned so far.